(Sunday Runner )

 PhysioActive offers complete running analyses that provide an in-depth look at your gait patterns and weight loads.
 We’ll examine how you carry your weight and which muscles and other structures are bearing the load.
 This allows us to offer recommendations for preventing injuries, running longer distances, and improving running times.
 Additionally, we can offer footwear recommendations appropriate to your unique anatomy.

-Your total running analysis will include a DVD of your running pattern, biomechanical information, and fitness recommendations.
+Your total running analysis will include a video of your running pattern, biomechanical information, and fitness recommendations.

 A biomechanical running analysis can help you to: